 register for this free online mini class

-A four week guided study on African American biblical interpretation as an exercise in hope.
+Reading While Black is a four-week self-guided study on African American biblical interpretation as an exercise in hope.

 Join Rev. Dr. Fredrick Johnson in an examination of scripture from the perspective of the Black church.
 New Testament scholar Esau McCaulley’s acclaimed book provides a framework for an engaged conversation on the power and hope of Black biblical interpretation.